 While general system requirements will be covered later, keep the following recommendations in mind when you ultimately decide where to install the Security Console.

 The integration of scan data from Scan Engines can be memory-intensive depending on how many assets are being scanned at once.

-For this basic deployment, we recommend that your host machine have a minimum of 16GB of RAM.
+For this basic deployment, we require that your host machine have a minimum of 16GB of RAM.
+We recommend that your host machine have a minimum of 32GB of RAM.